 Start the drawing by making a quick sketch to “frame” the pepper.
 The goal is to estimate the proportions of its major parts as well as the general flow of its shape.
 In this case it will be narrower towards the tip and wider towards the back.
 The tip itself will be fairly pointy.

 The main shape of a pepper is usually split into several curves which you can also proportion in this step.
 It can be done with just a few lines that indicate the basic size and general shape of each section.

-Finally also sketch out the petiole (part that attaches the pepper to the plant).
+Finally also sketch out the simplified shape of the stem.
 In this case it will get slightly narrower as it moves away from the pepper.
 It will also have a bit of a twist at the end.

 Step 2 – Make a Line Drawing

 Inside the construction line sketch make a line drawing of the pepper and outline the shape of it’s drop shadow.

 In this setup the light is coming from the upper left of the drawing and also slightly to the front of it.
 This means the shadow will be to the right and slightly behind the pepper.

 You can also outline the borders between the major light and dark as well as the highlights on the pepper.
 In this case the there will be a large highlight on the middle curve section and another at the top of the bottom section.

 Clean up the construction lines after you’re done with the line drawing as shown in the above example.